verygoodgraphics/vgg_runtime/README.md

 ## How to use as standalone app

 The design draft could be created or imported from sketch by our [VGG editor](https://verygoodgraphics.com/).
-Loading Sketch file directly is also supported by runtime but without scripting
+And runtime is capable of loading Sketch or VGG file, and running VGG file if scripts are programmed in.

 ```bash
 ./runtime -l /path/to/sketch_or_vgg_file